fbpx

 Eileen is an award-winning novelist, short story and flash fiction writer who is a graduate of our Thirty Week Fiction Course.
 She is also a doctor who works at North Shore Hospital.

-In 2023 she published her thirteenth novel with Penguin Random House.
+By 2025 Eileen had published her thirteenth novel with Penguin Random House.
 Her first novel, Pieces of You, was published in 2017 to excellent reviews.
 Her second novel, Catch Me When You Fall, was published in 2018 and a third, Invisibly Breathing, was published in 2019.
 Her first adult novel, Moonlight Sonata, was also published in 2019.

 Her awards include a 2018 Storyline Notable Book Award for Pieces of You, first place in the 2015 Graeme Lay Short Story competition.
 She has been a prize winner for four years in a row in the national Sunday Star Times short story competition.
 Both Pieces of You and Catch Me When You Fall were finalists in the 2018 NZ Book Awards for Children and Young Adults.